layer6ai-labs/direct-cms/README.md

 @inproceedings{vouitsis2024inconsistencies,
-  title={Inconsistencies In Consistency Models: Better ODE Solving Does Not Imply Better Samples}, author={Vouitsis, No{\"e}l and Hosseinzadeh, Rasa and Ross, Brendan Leigh and Villecroze, Valentin and Gorti, Satya Krishna and Cresswell, Jesse C and Loaiza-Ganem, Gabriel}, booktitle={NeurIPS 2024 Workshop on Attributing Model Behavior at Scale}
+  title={Inconsistencies In Consistency Models: Better ODE Solving Does Not Imply Better Samples}, author={Vouitsis, No{\"e}l and Hosseinzadeh, Rasa and Ross, Brendan Leigh and Villecroze, Valentin and Gorti, Satya Krishna and Cresswell, Jesse C and Loaiza-Ganem, Gabriel}, booktitle={NeurIPS 2024 Workshop on Attributing Model Behavior at Scale}, year={2024}
-  year={2024}
 }
 ```